Mahayu/MMConfig/README.md

 No font Changing , just fonts reredering.

-Indivdial config for some chinese fonts. (simsun,simhei,msyh ..etc)
+Indivdial config for some chinese fonts and more other language. ( simsun , simhei , msyh .. etc )

 Exclusion for Touhou series , ConEmu and more.

-Low resolution screen please use Classic , High resolution screen please use Clear.

 ## How to use

-Put it into MactypePath/ini  , then use Macwiz.exe to load it.
+Put it into $MactypePath/ini  , then use Macwiz.exe to load it.